u-boot/u-boot/doc/develop/designprinciples.rst

 groups of users for U-Boot, with completely different expectations and requirements:

-* The end user of an embedded device just wants to run some application; he does not even want to know that U-Boot exists and only rarely interacts with it (for example to perform a reset to factory default settings etc.)
+* The end user of an embedded device just wants to run some application; they do not even want to know that U-Boot exists and only rarely interacts with it (for example to perform a reset to factory default settings etc.)

 * System designers and engineers working on the development of the application